Appellate & Trial Attorney

-Sharon Rudnick is an appellate and trial lawyer.
-For 30 years, Sharon has handled business disputes, constitutional and public policy matters, class action claims, product liability claims, and labor and employment matters.
-She was at the forefront of national litigation concerning punitive damages and U.S. constitutional law and has successfully handled many high-profile product liability and unlawful trade practices cases for major corporations.
+In addition to her appellate practice, Sharon has significant litigation experience.
+She was at the forefront of national litigation concerning punitive damages and federal constitutional law, and has successfully handled many high-profile product liability, employment and unlawful trade practices cases for major corporations.

 Sharon is also an accomplished management labor and employment lawyer.
-She regularly provides day-to-day advice and direction on employment and labor matters; and defends clients before administrative agencies and in state and federal court.
+She provides day-to-day advice and direction on employment and labor matters, and defends clients before administrative agencies and in state and federal court.

 - BP West Coast Products, LLC v.
 Oregon Dept. of Justice, Or.
 App.
 723, __ P.3d __, 284, 2017 WL 1349604, April 12, 2017 (challenges validity of an administrative rule)